Retired & Senior Volunteer Program (RSVP) | TheUnion.com

 What’s happening on volunteernevadacounty.org?

-Help as an after school driver for The Friendship Club, volunteer at one of Child Advocates of Nevada County’s See’s Candy Stores, or mentor a child through Big Brothers Big Sisters Nevada County.
+Help KARE Crisis Nursery at their Santa’s Christmas Shoppe, volunteer at one of Child Advocates of Nevada County’s See’s Candy Stores, or mentor a child through Big Brothers Big Sisters Nevada County.
 See these and many other interesting opportunities at http://www.volunteernevadacounty.org.